 - Lowering effort

 Customer effort is a key part of the experience.
-If you can help customers achieve their goal with as little effort as possible, they’ll be more satisfied as a result.
-So avoiding them having to phone, wait, explain their issue to an agent and walk through the process, providing self-serve options can massively reduce the burden on them.
+If you can help customers achieve their goal with as little effort as possible, you’ll enjoy greater customer satisfaction and increase brand loyalty as a result.
+So having to phone, wait, explain their issue to an agent and walk through the process, self service options can massively reduce the burden on customers.

 Self service helps your organisation by…

 - Increasing cost efficiency

 Every customer service agent you hire is an, if deployed correctly.
 When you can deflect simple customer queries to a self service portal instead of directing them to a support team, you free up your agents to focus on the more complex queries and tasks that only they can do.

 As the service can be carried out without in-presence employee support, services can be open 24/7 and customers won’t need to wait for business hours to complete a simple task.